Carl Chang (businessman)

-Carl Chang (born February 13, 1969) is an American entrepreneur, real estate investor, business executive and former tennis coach.
+Carl Chang (born February 13, 1969) is an American entrepreneur, real estate investor, business executive, and former tennis coach.
 He founded the pizza chain Pieology, and is active in real estate investment businesses.
 He is the older brother and former coach of tennis star Michael Chang.

 Early life and education

-Chang was born in Hoboken, New Jersey in February 13, 1969..
+Chang was born in Hoboken, New Jersey on February 13, 1969.
 In 1979, their family moved to La Costa, California, so they could play tennis year round.
 He graduated from San Dieguito High School in Encinitas, California, in 1987.
 He attended the University of California, Berkeley and graduated in 1991.

 Career

 Tennis career

-Chang was a talented junior tennis player who was ranked in the top ten at his age group.
-He beat a number of future professionals, including Pete Sampras, at junior events.
+As a junior tennis player, Chang was ranked in the top ten at his age group.
+He beat Pete Sampras at junior events.
 Following his graduation, Chang briefly joined the professional tennis tour.
 After playing in a few events as a singles player as well as a doubles partner of his younger brother Michael, he decided not to continue and instead became Michael's coach in 1991 – a role he filled until Michael's retirement from the tour in 2003.
 Carl Chang was named 'Coach of the Year' by Tennis magazine in 1996.